While there are many best practices for creating content, there is one rule that will always be the most important: Know your audience.

 So stop guessing about what will resonate with your target audience Click & Tweet! .
 Start using a detailed buyer persona to help you execute a more strategic, targeted, and thoughtful content strategy.

 Don’t start from scratch as you begin this process.
-Download our buyer persona template PDF and sign up for a free 7-day trial of Alexa’s advanced plan to get the tools you need to quickly and accurately fill in the details of your business’s ideal customer.
+Download our buyer persona template PDF and sign up for a free trial of Alexa’s Advanced plan to get the tools you need to quickly and accurately fill in the details of your business’s ideal customer.